Spherical Message Passing for 3D Graph Networks: Abstract

 \section{Abstract}

-We consider representation learning from 3D graphs in which each node is associated with a spatial position in 3D.
-This is an under explored area of research, and a principled framework is currently lacking.
-In this work, we propose a generic framework, known as the 3D graph network (3DGN), to provide a unified interface at different levels of granularity for 3D graphs.
-Built on 3DGN, we propose the spherical message passing (SMP) as a novel and specific scheme for realizing the 3DGN framework in the spherical coordinate system (SCS).
-We conduct formal analyses and show that the relative location of each node in 3D graphs is uniquely defined in the SMP scheme.
-Thus, our SMP represents a complete and accurate architecture for learning from 3D graphs in the SCS.
-We derive physically-based representations of geometric information and propose the SphereNet for learning representations of 3D graphs.
-We show that existing 3D deep models can be viewed as special cases of the SphereNet.
-Experimental results demonstrate that the use of complete and accurate 3D information in 3DGN and SphereNet leads to significant performance improvements in prediction tasks.
+We consider representation learning of 3D molecular graphs in which each atom is associated with a spatial position in 3D.
+This is an under-explored area of research, and a principled message passing framework is currently lacking.
+In this work, we conduct analyses in the spherical coordinate system (SCS) for the complete identification of 3D graph structures.
+Based on such observations, we propose the spherical message passing (SMP) as a novel and powerful scheme for 3D molecular learning.
+SMP dramatically reduces training complexity, enabling it to perform efficiently on large-scale molecules.
+In addition, SMP is capable of distinguishing almost all molecular structures, and the uncovered cases may not exist in practice.
+Based on meaningful physically-based representations of 3D information, we further propose the SphereNet for 3D molecular learning.
+Experimental results demonstrate that the use of meaningful 3D information in SphereNet leads to significant performance improvements in prediction tasks.
+Our results also demonstrate the advantages of SphereNet in terms of capability, efficiency, and scalability.
+Our code is publicly available as part of the DIG library (\url{https://github.com/divelab/DIG}).